-The Break the Hold (BTH) Foundation is committed to “Break the Hold” on mental illness and provide education about suicide prevention.
+The BTH organization is committed to “Break the Hold” on mental illness and provide education about suicide prevention.

 BTH was formed as an outpouring of grief and love following the loss of Brian T. Halloran

 A beloved son, brother, family member, friend, teammate, and member of our tight-knit community in Pleasantville, NY.
 A community likely just like yours.

 Personal memories of Brian’s life by family and friends

 How does a father describe or memorialize his recently deceased middle son?
 Well, as hard as that may be, I am going to try.
 I get my strength from my son, Brian.